 Daddy's home!
-Keeping our priorities straight
+3 concepts for keeping our priorities straight

 We must be involved in the lives of our children — the day may soon come where they no longer want that involvement